rusbomber/VictoriaLogs/docs/victorialogs/vlagent.md

 ## Quick Start

-Please download and unpack `vlutils` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaLogs/releases/latest) (
+Please download and unpack the `vlutils` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaLogs/releases/latest) (
-`vlagent` is also available in docker images [Docker Hub](https://hub.docker.com/r/victoriametrics/vlagent/tags) and [Quay](https://quay.io/repository/victoriametrics/vlagent?tab=tags)), then pass the following command-line flags to the `vlagent-prod` binary:
+`vlagent` is also available as Docker images on [Docker Hub](https://hub.docker.com/r/victoriametrics/vlagent/tags) and [Quay](https://quay.io/repository/victoriametrics/vlagent?tab=tags)), then pass the following command-line flags to the `vlagent-prod` binary:

 - `-remoteWrite.url` - the VictoriaLogs endpoint for sending the accepted logs to.
 It must end with `/internal/insert`.